Minister Fast Tours Pacific GeoTech Systems Facilities

-Prime Minister Stephen Harper recently announced, under Canada’s Economic Action Plan 2015, $50 million over five years in direct financial assistance to Canadian SMEs for market research and participation in trade missions.
+Former Minister recently announced, under Canada’s Economic Action Plan 2015, $50 million over five years in direct financial assistance to Canadian SMEs for market research and participation in trade missions.
 It is expected that this funding will help between 500 and 1,000 Canadian entrepreneurs per year reach their full export potential.

 With GMAP, through economic diplomacy and under a whole-of-government approach to exporting, the Harper Government has revolutionized Canada’s trade-promotion efforts by ensuring Canadian businesses, especially SMEs, receive the full range of support and services they need to find success in global markets.